-Pronounced Jay-Peg, it is a commonly used file type for Photographs and this is no exception when saving for the web.
-Any full colour image or photograph should be saved in this format where the degree of compression can be increased as much as possible to reduce the size or the image without losing quality.
+Among the many formats that your image can be saved, jpeg is the most commonly used format for photos and this is no exception when saving for the web.
+Any full-color image should be saved in this format where the degree of compression can be increased as much as possible to reduce the size of the image without losing quality.

-GIF files are compressed by the amount of colours present in the file – the maximum used is 256, but you can save a gif as just 2 colours – an image with just black and white pixels for example with no greys in between.
+GIF files are compressed by the number of colors present in the file – the maximum used is 256, but you can save a gif as just 2 colors like an image with just black and white pixels for example.

 When saving an image as a gif you can also save transparency in the image, which in web design means that images can be overlaid by other elements.
 It will not pick up semi-transparent colors like a png file, so you have to have fully transparent areas and opaque colors.

 Simple animations can also be saved as gifs, where 256 colors are available for each frame.
 In the latest versions of Photoshop, the whole animation and frame process can be completed from start to finish.

 You can view the animation frames (Timeline) in Photoshop by opening the Timeline panel from the top menu Window > Timeline.

 If you’re saving a logo for a website, PNG is your best option.
 PNG can be used for transparency where GIF and JPEG can not.
 PNG format can preserve areas of color that are semi-transparent.

 This could be used for example to create a button with a drop shadow.
 With an opaque button, and a transparent background but with a semi-transparent shadow, this button can then be placed on a variety of backgrounds.